anna071387/LOGO-GO/README.md

 ## Features

-Creates a shape defined by a use: circle, square or triangle and inputs a text logo on the inside.
+Creates a shape defined by a user: circle, square or triangle and inputs a text logo on the inside.